orchetect/TimecodeKit/README.md

 - Conforms to `Codable`
 - A `Formatter` object that can format timecode and also provide an `NSAttributedString` showing invalid timecode components using alternate attributes (such as red text color)
 - A SwiftUI `Text` object showing invalid timecode components using alternate attributes (such as red text color)
+- `AVAsset` video file utilities to easily read/write timecode and locate `AVPlayer` to timecode locations
 - Exhaustive unit tests ensuring accuracy

 ## Installation